mathiassv/MZMisc/README.md

 	..* static ReplaceIllegalPathCharacters

 ## H2 AutoHandle.h
-..
-RAII Class for Windows HANDLE
+..RAII Class for Windows HANDLE

 ## H2 BoostPrio.h
-..
-Class for tempoary boost thread priority, and when it destructs it will return thread prio to previous state
+..Class for tempoary boost thread priority, and when it destructs it will return thread prio to previous state